d-e-s-o/nitrocli/doc/packaging.md

 Arch Linux
 ----------

-The Arch Linux package is now maintained as part of the community repository.
+The Arch Linux package is maintained as part of the community repository.

 Debian
 ------